instantOS/docs/docs/gaming/gamebegin.md

-windows to become immobable on desktop environments and drift downwards on instantWM. i3wm does not have those issues and also supports moving wine windows by their native titlebar.
+windows to become immobable on desktop environments and drift downwards on instantWM. i3wm does not have those issues and also supports moving wine windows by their native titlebar. i3wm also has a systray which not all desktop environments have and which can be a bit buggy with wine applications

 ## instantWM